Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     - Independent deep deterministic policy gradient (IDDPG) is a natural extension of DDPG under multi-agent settings.
     - An IDDPG agent architecture consists of two models: ``policy`` and ``Q``.
-    - IDDPG applies to cooperative, competitive, and mixed task modes.
+    - IDDPG is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**